 We use a large variety of curriculum, modified and approved in order to ensure Biblical integration, real world academics and meaningful application.
 Our academic content position students as creators, not consumers, drawing from an entrepreneurial mindset.
 The combination of course material and entrepreneurial tactics create a unique and innovative curriculum for all students.

-We are different in many ways, including our strong social community, our whole-child approach that integrates physical, emotional, spiritual and cognitive growth.
-Our course offerings that focus on students creating and producing rather than passively taking in content.
+We are different in many ways, including our strong social community, and our whole-child approach that integrates physical, emotional, spiritual and cognitive growth.
+Our course offerings focus on students creating and producing rather than passively taking in content.

-Most of our live calls and opportunities for video collaboration happen through a platform called Zoom, which includes video, sound, and chat.
-Zoom is a downloadable program with no additional costs for you.
+Most of our live calls and opportunities for video collaboration happen through Zoom, which includes video, sound, and chat.
+Download Zoom below with no additional costs for you.

-The 2019-20 school year officially starts on August 26, 2019, and ends June 4, 2020.
+The 2023-2024 school year officially starts on September 5, 2023, and ends on June 6, 2024.
 Students may start on a rolling basis throughout the school year.

 Many of our students start at the beginning of the school year.
 Students can start anytime with a rolling start date and will work with their advocate and teachers to find an appropriate pacing to complete their course(s) and participate in the school community.

-In addition to these service trips, students are able to study abroad at Valor Korea (outside of Seoul) and Valor USA (outside of Portland, Oregon) for a term.
+All students can participate in week-long mission trips in the spring that are cultural learning experiences.
+In addition, students are able to study abroad at Valor Korea (outside of Seoul) and Valor USA (near Portland, Oregon) for a term.

-One2One & Service Learning
+One2One and Service Learning

-No; our students do not have to sign any statement of faith to attend.
+No. Our students do not have to sign any statement of faith to attend.
 Chapel is optional for students.
 Impact groups contain a strong Christian component but are built around serving others and many of our students find that they form their closest peer relationships in Impact groups.

 Students attend one service learning trip in person each year and participate in other service-focused virtual activities throughout the school year.